- Try It Free Try It Free

 - 4.19 Several Tips about Subtitles in Windows Media Player

 Everything You Need to Convert TXT to SRT File

 Subtitles improve the reach and accessibility of your videos and the most commonly used format for subtitles is SRT which is plain text content along with the start and the stop time information of the subtitle.
-So if you have some recorded videos that you want to upload on an online site along with subtitles, simple text files can be converted to SRT format Know how to convert txt to srt in the following parts of the topic.
+So if you have some recorded videos that you want to upload on an online site along with subtitles, simple text files can be converted to SRT format Know how to convert txt to srt with the best subtitle editors in the following parts of the topic.

 - Part 1.
 TXT vs. SRT

 - Part 2.
 How to Edit TXT to SRT File